wadtech/efail/README.md

 A simple wrapper for the roadie v3.0.x gem.

-Needed to do some one-off or static HTML email files and don't have the patience to inline your styles?
+Need to do some one-off or static HTML email files and don't have the patience to inline your styles?
 Try this.

 ## Installation